blurstudio/PrEditor/README.md

 ## Installing Qt

-PrEditor is built on Qt, but uses [Qt.py](https://github.com/mottosso/Qt.py) so you can choose to use PySide2 or PyQt5.
-We have elected to not directly depend on either of these packages as if you want to use PrEditor inside of a an existing application like Maya or Houdini, they already come with PySide2 installed.
-If you are using it externally, add them to your pip install command.
+PrEditor is built on Qt, but uses [Qt.py](https://github.com/mottosso/Qt.py) so you can choose to use PySide6, PySide2, PyQt6 or PyQt5.
+We have elected to not directly depend on either of these packages so that you can use PrEditor inside of existing applications like Maya or Houdini that already come with PySide installed.
+If you are using it externally add them to your pip install command.

-- PySide2: `pip install preditor PySide2`
+- PySide6: `pip install preditor PySide6`
-- PyQt5: `pip install preditor PyQt5`
+- PyQt6: `pip install preditor PyQt6`

 ## Cli